PAST2212/zonethreat/README.md

 **Necessery Condition:**
 - Create a free account at https://czds.icann.org/home and request free access to the relevant TLDs / Domain Zone Files you want to scan (.com / .org / .net , etc.).
 Filetypes are .txt files
-- Take a another source (e.g. paid source) if you already have one
+- Take another source (e.g. paid source) if you already have one

 **You can recognize:**
 - combo squatting (e.g. amazon-shop.com),